-То Popular - Sorts search results based on the number of downloads of the fill or pattern.
-Copy a fill or pattern from the Content Exchange to your personal library Click a thumbnail, click the More options button , and click the Copy to personal button.
+То Do the following Popular - Sorts search results based on the number of downloads of the fill or pattern.
+Copy a fill or pattern from the Content Exchange to your personal Click a thumbnail, click the More options button $\equiv ightarrow$ , and click library the Copy to personal button 🕂.
 Fills and patterns that are copied to your personal library can be accessed from the Fill picker.
-Share a fill or pattern from your personal library to the Content Exchange Click a thumbnail, and click the Share button 1.
-Change the name of a fill or pattern in your personal library, or the tags associated with it Click a thumbnail, click the More options button ■ , and click the Edit properties button .
-Delete a fill or pattern from your personal library Click a thumbnail, click the More options button $\equiv \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ Mark a fill or pattern as a favorite Click a thumbnail, and click the Favorite button .
+Share a fill or pattern from your personal library to the Content Exchange Click a thumbnail, and click the Share button Change the name of a fill or pattern in your personal library, or the Click a thumbnail, click the More options button $\equiv$ , and click tags associated with it the Edit properties button 🧷.
+Delete a fill or pattern from your personal library Click a thumbnail, click the More options button $\equiv$ , and click the Delete button Mark a fill an mattern an a fau aita ~ Mark a fill or pattern as a favorite Click a thumbnail, and click the Favorite button 🤎.
 To remove a fill or pattern from your favorites, click the Unfavorite button .
-Vote for a fill or pattern Click a thumbnail, and click the Vote up \Longrightarrow or the Vote down button \Longrightarrow .
-Report inappropriate content Click a thumbnail, click the More options button ■ , and click the Flag button P .
-Prevent a fill or pattern from appearing in future searches Click a thumbnail, click the More options button ■ , and click
+Vote for a fill or pattern Click a thumbnail, and click the Vote up 🔶 or the Vote down button 🔶 Report inappropriate content Click a thumbnail, click the More options button $\equiv$ , and click the Flag button P. Prevent a fill or pattern from appearing in future searches Click a thumbnail, click the More options button $\equiv$ , and click the Hide button 💽.

 This procedure applies only to bitmap patterns and fountain fills and transparencies.
 You must sign in to your corel.com account to access content on the Content Exchange.